Paroca72/nester/README.md

 **Why addAll?**
-Because when you use `take` parameter the result will be always an Array of Widgets, even if the taking is 0 or 1.
+Because when you use `take` parameter the result will be always an Array of Widgets, also if taking is 0 or 1.

 ---

 #### NESTER EXTENDED
-And extension of **Queue**.
+A extension of **Queue**.
 Will be treated exactly like `queue` but extended it adding an extra param in the `next` function than will allow to pass a `dynamic` value to the next calling.